kanav03/quiz-app/README.md

 We welcome contributions and feedback.
 Feel free to open issues, create pull requests, or offer suggestions.
 Let's learn and grow together!

-## Acknowledgments

-We'd like to thank the Flutter and Dart communities for their continuous support and resources that have made this project possible.

 Happy quizzing! 🚀📚

 ## App Design and Screenshots